Molalla's Urban Growth Boundary (UGB)

 Apologies before I begin, may turn into a bit of a rant but in my educated opinion the term "affordable housing" in my opinion is a joke since in this economic depression and uncertainty most "households" are required to have 3x the rent (1500 x 3 = $4500) - by this math a minimum of $54,000 annually is needed.
 But Question #1, what can be done locally for work to make this amount.
 Building houses or apartments that no one person can afford is stupid and in my opinion the limit for this ridiculousness should be 20,000 not 10,000 but I digress.
 Question #2, Is there anything that can be done to bring in jobs like manufacturing or the like.
 We should have a Ammunition plant like Hornady or Winchester or a Firearm manufacturing facility come here or a tire factory or something that will provide more good-paying jobs ($20-25 hour) than the struggling logging industry (thanks stupid spotted owl and tree-huggers) Essentially, my question #3, Why build houses or whatever if people have to commute 30mins for work thus exacerbating the additional costs.
 Bringing in better than average paying jobs that allow people to live here and work here and raise families here before building and expanding makes a lot more sense and how do we even know if the growth of Molalla is going to keep up with demand or vice versa?
 Sorry for the complexity and editorializing of my questions.
 Rent control is a good idea too.
 More incentives for buying a home rather than wasting money on rents is another great idea.
 Its a big picture issue, "how much to expand" vs "what can be done to support/ justify that expansion" WITHOUT LOSING that small town feel that facilitates raising a family in a safe "non woke" town.

-angryirishbastard asked almost 3 years ago
+angryirishbastard asked over 3 years ago

 Thank you for your questions!
 It was very difficult for staff to determine whether this was a set of questions or merely a "rant" as you stated.
 However, we were able to parse a few questions out and have responded below.
 In the future, please ask questions and leave the excess out or staff will not respond.
 Thank you.